Mattscheibe/ws2812b_rpi/README.md

 - - -

 ## Installation
-* download and install J. Graff's rpi_directory (might need cmake for doing this)
+* download and install J. Garff's rpi_directory (might need cmake for doing this)
 * type "sudo make install" to install this library
 * Copy over Makefile from examples to have a starting point for your projects.
 Edit Makefile to change EDITOR to your favourite editor.